Gungahlin Uniting Church

 Retellings are often helpful, but be aware that as you read it the stories will not match what is in scripture, nor do the authors of Hebrew Scriptures imagine Jesus at its centre as they were scribing the text.

 The most beautiful part of this book are the vibrant, detailed illustrations by Jago, which in turn make for some wonderful animations in the video format of the story.
-Unfortunately the language used for God throughout the text is masculine, so unlike many others you will not find gender neutral pronouns used for God.
+The language used for God throughout the text is masculine, so unlike many others you will not find gender neutral pronouns used for God.

 For Members